drussellmrichie/thenThanCorrectionProject/README.md

 * **detectThenThanComment.py** uses that classifier to predict 'then' or 'than' usage for new sentences.
 * **ThenThanCommentCorrecterSHORTENED.py** uses PRAW to grab comments from [reddit.com/r/all](reddit.com/r/all), and then uses the above detector to determine whether 'then' or 'than' usage was correct.

+So if you just clone this repo and run "python ThenThanCommentCorrecterSHORTENED.py", it should work.
+If you haven't used PRAW before, you may have to do some setup there beforehand.
+In addition, in the middle of the script, a window will pop up and give you an access code which you'll give back to the script (as user input) to allow you to access reddit via PRAW.

 ### Brief assessment / Future plans

 So how well does this work?
-Okay, but not great.
+Decently, but not super great.
 It turns out (from manual inspection) that most usages of 'then' and 'than' on /r/all are correct, and thankfully, these scripts don't turn up too many corrections.
 For the few corrections that are identified, some are true, and some are false (though I haven't done any systematic analysis of this yet).
 So hmmm.

 We can probably do better.
 I could train the classifier on a bigger corpus, maybe on one drawn from social media like reddit (cf the Brown corpus, which I'm using now).
 I could train the classifier on a bigger context/window around 'then'/'than' (right now, we just look at two words to the left and two words to the right).
 I could make a better PoS (noun, verb, adjective, etc.) tagger (see the comments in the scripts themselves for discussion of how to approach PoS tagging).